dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 transaction-id | A | DNS transaction identifier.
 ||
-query-signature-index | A | The index of the more information on the Q/R in the Query Signature table.
+query-signature-index | A | The index of the Query Signature table record for this data item.
 ||
 client-hoplimit | Q | The IPv4 TTL or IPv6 Hoplimit from the Query packet.
 Optional.
 ||